SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 I am Ankit Agrawal, a third year student enrolled in a 5 year Dual Degree Program(B.Tech and Masters) in Electrical Engineering at IIT Bombay.
 My Masters specialization is in Communication and Signal Processing.
 I want to work on the idea of 'Implementing Image Processing Routines for Map and MapCube'.
 The relevant coursework that I have done in the past related to this project are Linear Algebra, Image Processing, Data Analysis and Interpretation and Computer Vision.
 Python is the programming language I am most confident with.
 I also know C++, Java, Matlab and R and have used them in various projects.

 I have been using many open source softwares for my daily programming purposes and have always felt the desire to contribute back to the open source community.
 The last few weeks have been very satisfying to me because of the learning curve I have ascended by writing good quality test-driven code in a community reviewed collaborative environment while contributing to some open source projects in Python.
 Becoming a part of development team of such open source projects requires time to gain trust in the code you write and the decisions you make.
 Google Summer of Code provides a perfect platform for someone like me to become a part of well established open source project.

+I have been interested in Astronomy since past two years.
+In the last two semesters, I have found my interest Image Processing and Computer Vision and want to pursue my Masters(next two years) in the same.
+Solar physics involves a great deal of analysis using Solar Images which makes the use of Image Processing very prominent.
+Because of the above reasons, I would like to become a part of core development team of Sunpy and contribute to the Image Processing needs of the library in future.

 ### Project Experience in Image Processing and Data Analysis